Jury finds that Sarah Palin failed to prove her defamation case against the New York Times | News Channel 3-12

 The New York Times has prevailed in defending itself against a defamation lawsuit brought by Sarah Palin after jurors found she had not proven her case.

-The jury of nine, which has been deliberating since Friday afternoon, found the New York Times not liable for Palin’s defamation suit against the paper.
+The jury of nine, which had been deliberating since Friday afternoon, found the Times not liable for defamation against Palin.

 The-CNN-Wire